 EVALUATING YOUR DUI CASE

 The first thing to look at in a DUI case is the stop or how the officer made contact with someone.
 A law enforcement officer must have a stated legal ground to stop your vehicle.
 This is often referred to as a ‘founded suspicion.
-Sometimes an officer may believe that what he or she calls a ‘driving pattern’ justifies a stop, when often, legally that may not be correct.
+Sometimes an officer may believe that what he or she calls a ‘driving pattern’ justifies a stop, when often, they may not be correct.
 That type of stop can be challenged and if you win the challenge then all other evidence after the stop is suppressed, and becomes inadmissible.
 That could result in the DUI being dismissed.
 So, we always start there.

 - Challenging the stop